The biggest World Cup field in history

 The 2026 World Cup is the first 48-team tournament.
 That's 16 more teams than 2022, and a fundamental change to how qualification works across the six FIFA confederations.
 UEFA jumped from 13 to 16 spots.
 Africa nearly doubled, going from 5 to 9.
 Asia almost doubled too, from 4.5 to 8.
 Oceania got an automatic spot for the first time ever.

 Below is the complete list of every nation that qualified, organised by region.
 Click through to any team page for kit details, fixtures, and where to buy the official shirt before kick-off.
+Once qualification was complete, all 48 sides went into the FIFA World Cup 2026 draw — see the four seeding pots and final groups.

 The three host nations 🇺🇸🇲🇽🇨🇦